Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 This results in the following nuances:
-- `sizeLimit` has no effect on the size of the allocated ramdisk unless the `SizeMemoryBackedVolumes` feature gate is enabled
+- `sizeLimit` has no effect on the size of the allocated ramdisk unless the `SizeMemoryBackedVolumes` feature gate is enabled (enabled by default as of Kubernetes 1.22).
 - As stated in [the Kubernetes emptyDir documentation](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), if no size is specified then memory-backed `emptyDir` volumes will have capacity allocated equal to **half the available memory on the host node**.
 This capacity